 Promoting mental wellness for children and families

 Child First helps struggling families build strong relationships that heal and protect young children from trauma and stress.
-We use a two-generation approach, working with parents and children together in their home.
+We use a two-generation approach, working with caregivers and children together in their home.
 This is the best way to stabilize the family and build safe, responsive, nurturing relationships.
 Research shows this protects the child’s developing brain from damage.
 Even in the face of extreme challenges, our Child First children and families are making incredible progress.

 Child First NC works with children and families to achieve their goals

-- Decrease stress and overwhelming feelings from past and present life challenges.
+• Decrease stress and overwhelming feelings from past and present life challenges

 Child First NC Results